gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 First add another title, this time as a Heading-2.

 ```
-%md ## Working with the Airport data
+%md ## Read the airport data and store it as a Delta Lake Table
 ```

 Now let's work with the Airports data, which we have uploaded to `s3://flight-bucket/raw/airports/`.